What is Megaesophagus?

 The feeding tubes can be placed in the stomach either surgically, endoscopically, or using stomach tube applicators.
-The tube exits the body from the side where it is comfortable for the pet.
+The tube exits the body from the side which is comfortable for the pet.
 A protective bandage is used for daily wear and a clamp prevents leakage of stomach contents from the tube.
 The pet owner must be comfortable changing the dressings around the tube.

 Casper in Bailey Chair.
 Photo courtesy of the Yahoo!
 Megaesophagus Newsgroup